Hellis81/home-assistant.io/source/_integrations/google_sheets.markdown

 You can use the service `google_sheets.append_sheet` to add a row of data to the Sheets document created at setup.

+**Note**:
+The service call takes a few seconds to complete, make sure your automation is in queued mode to not miss a trigger and write to the sheet.

 {% details "Create Event Service details" %}

 | Service data attribute | Optional | Description | Example |